TimAConner/pleaseSetupGit/README.md

 1. Create .gitignore if not present
     1. Add node_modules to .gitignore
 1. Create README.md if not present
-    1. Add # README NAME to readme file.
+    1. Add # repo-name to readme file.
 1. Run npm init -y if package or package-lock are not present
 1. Run npm install if node_modules is not present
 1. Run git commit if data has been added to the repo in the previous steps and if --commit option has been added as an option.